RightRudderLeftStick/OpenSource-VeryBigStick/README.md

 It is recommended all parts are printed in PETG, while PLA+ may be acceptable for all parts other than the CAMS, which can be ordered from 3D printed providers in very durable materials.

+Checkout the PDF file in the repo to see the bill of materials and the print orientation guide.

 ## The current version is Beta 1.3

 Check out this build guide below to learn how to assemb the base gimbal!